 How to put Windows on Chromebook devices

 Editor’s warning: Some of these methods for using Windows on Chromebook devices require a high level of tinkering with the software/hardware in your computer.
-There’s a chance you can damage your device and/or void your manufacturer warranty.
+There’s a chance you may damage your device and/or void your manufacturer warranty.
 Proceed with these methods only if you feel confident about your technical knowledge and research.
 No one but you will be responsible shall anything happen to your Chromebook in the process.

 Can you install Windows on a Chromebook?

 Installing Windows on Chromebook devices is possible, but it is no easy feat.
-Chromebooks were simply not made to run Windows, and if you really want a full desktop OS, they are more compatible with Linux.
+Chromebooks were not made to run Windows, and if you really want a full desktop OS, they are more compatible with Linux.

 Also: Chromebook vs laptop

 You might not need to install Windows on Chromebook devices!

 Chromebooks used to be very limited, but their software and app availability is growing heavily thanks to support for non-Chrome OS apps.

 While not all Chromebooks support Android apps, most modern ones do.
 It’s only older versions that lucked out of this feature.